Static Caravan Insurance UK: What You Need and What It Costs (2026 Guide)

 Ready to Sell Your Static Caravan?

 If you’re considering selling your caravan rather than renewing your insurance, we can help.
-The Caravan Swap Shop offers a free, no-obligation valuation within 24 hours, with free collection and payment on the day.
+The Caravan Swap Shop offers a free, no-obligation valuation within 24 hours, with free collection and payment before collection.

 Or call us on 07770 603800 to speak with Sean or Chris directly.